 A common travel area is in existence between Ireland and the UK (including the Channel Islands and the Isle of Man).
 The Common Travel Area has been in operation since the 1920s but is not specifically provided for in legislation.
 The first legal recognition of the Common Travel Area between Ireland and the United Kingdom (UK) is contained in the Treaty of Amsterdam.
 The Irish Government and the UK government have agreed reciprocal visa arrangements; measures to increase the security of the external Common Travel Area border; and to share immigration data between the two countries’ immigration authorities.

-The Common Travel Area means that there are no passport controls in operation for Irish and UK citizens travelling between the two countries.
-Since 1997, some controls are in effect on arrivals in Ireland from the UK but this does not mean that you are required to carry your Irish or UK passport with you when you travel between the countries.
-You must, however, carry an acceptable form of photo-identification, examples of which are listed below.
-When you arrive in Ireland, you may sometimes be asked for valid official photo-identification which shows your nationality.
-As you are being asked to prove that you are an Irish or UK citizen who is entitled to avail of the Common Travel Area arrangements, it would be advisable to travel with your passport.
+The Common Travel Area means that there are no passport controls in operation for Irish and UK citizens travelling between the 2 countries.
+You do not need to have a passport in order to enter the other country.
+However, all air and sea carriers require some form of identification and some regard a passport as the only valid identification.
+Immigration authorities may also require you to have valid official photo-identification which shows your nationality.
+As you are being asked to prove that you are an Irish or UK citizen who is entitled to avail of the Common Travel Area arrangements, it is advisable to travel with your passport.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.